-There is a quotation near the bottom of every page on this site: “The overriding philosophy of our Legislature is to limit the use of guns as much as possible.”
+Every page on this site has this quotation near the bottom: “The overriding philosophy of our Legislature is to limit the use of guns as much as possible.”
 This quote is from a 1973 New Jersey court case called State v.
 Valentine.
 Valentine set the stage for another case that came down a quarter century later.
 That second case was Adler v.
 Livak, 308 N.J.
 Super.
-219 (1998).
+219 (App.
+Div., 1998).

 A Brief History Lesson